CodeVirtualZ/CVPro-Login-System/README.md

 # CVPro-Login-System
-A simple  login system with license key using C#
+A simple C# login system with license key \
+using motherboard uuid verify and date diff function to create license key

 # Features
 - Demo Version